Post-Adoption Support in Wales: What You're Entitled to and How to Access It

 Life Story Books

-Every adopted child in Wales is entitled to a Life Story Book (LSB) — a document prepared by the child's social worker that tells the story of the child's life in an age-appropriate way: where they came from, why they came into care, who their birth family is, and how they came to their adoptive family.
+Every adopted child in Wales should receive Life Story Work, including an age-appropriate account of where they came from, why they came into care, who their birth family is, and how they came to their adoptive family.
+This may include a Life Story Book (LSB) prepared by the child's social worker.

 The quality of Life Story Books varies considerably across Wales.
 SEWAS (South East Wales Adoption Service) has been particularly recognised for innovative approaches to Life Journey Work.
 If the LSB you receive is incomplete or inadequate, you have the right to request a more comprehensive version — speak to your adoption support social worker.